 How the right technology can mitigate labor concerns

-Given the fact that labor issues are expected to persist, how can contractors minimize the impacts to their business and try to overcome the issue altogether?
+As labor issues are expected to persist, how can contractors minimize the impacts to their business and try to overcome the issue altogether?
 In an article for Construction Executive, AvidXchange Vice President of Construction Jim Campbell explained how making timely payments to subcontractors could be the answer.

 “Labor lives at the subcontractor level,” he wrote.
 “During a labor shortage, subcontractors can be more selective as to what work they do and when they do it.
 For a contractor to ensure their project leaps to the front of the line for a subcontractor, relationships are key.
 And timely payments make for a good relationship.”